ViBiOh/kmux/README.md

 ### `restart`

 `restart` perform the equivalent of a rollout restart on given resource (add an annotation of the pod spec).
-For `job`, it's the equivalent of a replace (delete then create).
+For `job`, it's the equivalent of a replacement (delete then create).

 ```
 Restart pod of the given resources